KRKleinberg/Herb/README.md

 # Herb
-A discord bot that sends market trade notifications
+A discord app that sends market trade notifications